 - Complete educational, developmental and medical history relevant to the disability for which accommodations are requested.

-- Suggest reasonable accommodations that would, in the evaluator’s professional opinion, be most appropriate.
+- Suggest reasonable accommodations that would, in the evaluator’s professional opinion, be most appropriate and the anticipated duration of reasonable accommodations.

 - Provide information on the impact of any medication and/or treatments currently being used.